exakat/php-dictionary/dictionary.rst

 A Request For Change is a document containing a call for an adjustment of a source code.

+PHP RFCs are formal proposals for changes or additions to the language.
+These proposals are used to discuss and decide on new features, syntax modifications, and improvements.

+The RFC process allows the PHP community, which includes core developers and the broader user base, to review, comment on, and reach a consensus about proposed changes before they are implemented.
+This open and collaborative approach helps ensure that significant decisions are made with input from a diverse range of perspectives.

+The typical lifecycle of an RFC involves several stages, including drafting, discussion, and voting.
+If an RFC is accepted and receives enough support, the proposed changes are integrated into the PHP source code, and the feature becomes part of a future PHP release

 `Documentation <https://en.wikipedia.org/wiki/Change_request>`__

+See also `How To Create an RFC <https://wiki.php.net/rfc/howto>`_

 Related : :ref:`PHP RFC <php-rfc>`, :ref:`RFC <rfc>`